avalentino/pyepr/README.txt

 Download
 ========

-Official source tarballs can be downloads form:
+Official source tarballs can be downloaded form PyPi_:

     http://pypi.python.org/pypi/pyepr

-Source code of development versions is available at
+The source code of the development versions is available on the GitHub_ project page

     https://github.com/avalentino/pyepr